Raymanyemao/Ti-DL/README.md

 QOBUZ-DL_X64.EXE
 ```
 Enlarging the console window manually by dragging out from the edges might also work.
+- Tracks in albums with multiple track artists are broken, but are fine if you use the single tracks download feature.

 # Disclaimer
 Ti-DL does NOT contain code to decrypt encrypted tracks from Tidal.